cookiecutter/cookiecutter-django/README.md

 ## Usage

-Let\'s pretend you want to create a Django project called \"redditclone\".
+Let's pretend you want to create a Django project called "redditclone".
 Rather than using `startproject` and then editing the results to include your name, email, and various configuration issues that always get forgotten until the worst possible moment, get [cookiecutter](https://github.com/cookiecutter/cookiecutter) to do all the work.

 First, get Cookiecutter.
-Trust me, it\'s awesome:
+Trust me, it's awesome:

     $ pip install "cookiecutter>=1.7.0"